logicsjade4/ICE01hw/README.md

 ICEwire Maker Space Example 01

-Put "Hello World" on the Jade Robot's OLED
+Put "hello AWESOME" on the Jade Robot's OLED

 Try:
 - Adding a new message